OpenVoiceOS/ovos-docker/README.md

 `xhost` is part of the `x11-xserver-utils` package on Debian based distributions.

-## Security and HiveMind
+## Security

-By default, the message bus is listening on `0.0.0.0` port `8181`, this could be a security issue as a device could connect to the message bus and send/read messages.
+By default, the message bus is listening on `0.0.0.0` port `8181` because containers are created using the `--network host` option, this could be a security issue as a device could connect to the message bus and send/read messages.
 To prevent potential security issues, it is recommended to use a firewall on port `8181`.

 `iptables` will be demonstrated as an example but if `firewalld` or `ufw` services are used, then make sure to be compliant with your distribution/operating system.